What is negligence?

 The 5 elements required in a claim of negligence.

-If you want to make a claim of negligence you must show that someone understood that there was a risk associated with an action and that they did not act to mitigate (reduce) that risk.
+If you want to claim negligence you must show that someone understood that there was a risk associated with an action and that they did not act to mitigate (reduce) that risk.

 The 5 elements required to prove negligence are: